ai-lab-circle/Mask-RCNN-nucleus-segmentation/README.md

 # Mask R-CNN for nucleus Detection and Segmentation (in progress)

 This source includes nucleui segmentation code using Mask-RCNN.
-Code was implemented on ubuntu 16.04, python3.5, CUDA9.0, and tensorflow1.12.0.
+Source code was implemented on ubuntu 16.04, python3.5, CUDA9.0, and tensorflow1.12.0.